SunkissedQueen/same-porfolio-different-tech/portfolio-projects/chicken-tender/chicken-tinder-backend/README.md

   1 example, 0 failures
 ```

-- Write a test in request folder to ensure correct response status when we submit a create request without chicken attributes
+- Write request validations to ensure the API is sending correct response status when we submit a create request without chicken attributes
 - Run the test:
 - See good failure if a status is not on endpoint
 ```bash